This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Thank you for your support!

 TRIED THIS RECIPE?

-Hope you enjoy this Rava Upma Recipe!!
+Hope you enjoy this rava Upma recipe!!
 If you give this recipe a try, please rate the recipe by clicking the stars on the recipe card.
 Leave a comment and share your experience.
-Thank you
+Thank you!

-You can also follow me on Facebook, Pinterest, and Instagram for all the latest on my blog!!
+Follow me on Facebook, Pinterest, and Instagram for all the latest on my blog!!
 Subscribe to my Youtube Channel for easy and delicious video recipes.
 Happy Cooking!!

-Mixed Lentils Dosa [Adai Dosa]
+- Mixed Lentils Dosa

 Ingredients